We believe in equipping researchers with fast, high-quality DNA extraction capabilities so they can move quickly to analysis, results, and decisions.

-- Workflows should be done in minutes, not hours.
+- Single tube workflows should be done in minutes, not hours.

 The heart of our company is our culture collection, a proprietary library of thousands of extremophile organisms discovered in Antarctica.
 The discovery of a unique, thermostable proteinase produced by one of these extremophiles led to our radical approach to enzymatic DNA and RNA extractions.